 Research in Progress 2018: New thinking about sixteenth century furniture

-The 2018 RFS Research in Progress meeting will be held at the V&A Sackler Centre on the 24th February (Research in Progress Booking form 2018).
+The 2018 RFS Research in Progress meeting will be held at the V&A Sackler Centre on the 24th February.
+Please note: THIS EVENT IS NOW FULLY BOOKED

 This year the focus is on the sixteenth century, which saw great change in furniture types, usage, construction and decoration.
 Although a substantial body of material survives, the importation of furniture, the influx of immigrant craftsmen and the recycling of fragments complicates study of the field.

 The five papers to be presented will address a variety of furniture types and influences, based on close study of surviving pieces.